Written by Nate Mortensen • May 23, 2018

 Over the years, Chefs Bobby Little and Chad Urban have made their rounds in the culinary world.
 During their time working in respected New York kitchens, the two have grown as both chefs and savvy business men.
 After working together on and off for four years, Bobby and Chad teamed up on littleURBAN, churning out one fresh and flavor-packed meal after another.
+Along with their partner Chef Nick Bayse, the team has made big waves in the NYC catering scene.
 Check out our interview with the chefs below.

 Have you always been interested in food and cooking?
 When did you know this was the path for you?